 I am planning to take Trans-Siberian train from Moscow to Vladivostok this summer.
 I read some travel journals and people say it's hard to communicate in English with the attendants on the train.
 Do I need a Russian phrasebook on the train in order to communicate?

 Train attendants are quite friendly and helpful, but having a Russian phrasebook will make their job easier.
 So take it with you.
 BTW, books are quite chap in Russia...

 Concerning the travel itself...
 It might be more than boring.
-Normally people seldom travel that far by the same train. over 7 years ago
+Normally people seldom travel that far by the same train. almost 8 years ago

 The phrasebook will come in handy.
 So take it.

 A journey like that is better taken in a company of four.
 Then you'll occupy the whole compartment.
 I wouldn't recommend going alone cause chances are you'll be bored to death.
-It is really a long journey. over 7 years ago
+It is really a long journey. almost 8 years ago

 We have just done part of the Trans-Siberian (Moscow to Irkutsk) and while you can generally get by with a mixture of gesturing and English it is much more satisfying to be able to speak a few phrases and the Russians you meet will be all the more friendly if you at least give some Russian a go.

 Apart from handing over our tickets and passport when we boarded we had very little interaction with the attendants.